flerka/personal-blog/_posts/2022-06-15-cil-msil-il.md

 tags: [development, dotnet]
 comments: true
 ---
-There is a lot of confusion around Microsoft naming sometimes.
+There can be confusion around Microsoft naming sometimes.
 So in this short post, I want to discuss the difference between CIL, MSIL, and IL.

 ![Difference between CIL, MSIL, and IL.](../assets/msil-il-cil.jpg)